Find the Cheapest Insurance Quotes in Your Area

 More Complexity: The added features and benefits available with a whole life policy do make it more complex than term life insurance.

 Long-Term Horizon: Whole life is designed to provide protection for the rest of an insured's life.
 If there is a chance or possibility that your financial situation may change in the short-term, it is not worthwhile to go with a whole life policy for the reasons above.
-In this 2012 study by the Society of Actuaries, 14% of policies lapse within the first year alone.
+In a 2012 study by the Society of Actuaries, 14% of policies lapse within the first year alone.
 By the third year of a whole life policy's life, 30% of policies have lapse or been terminated.
 Sometime up to the 20th year mark, just a little less than 50% of policies lapse.